jessebl/vsuite/README.md

 ```

-This effectively creates an empty bibliography files, initializes a git
+This effectively creates an empty bibliography file, initializes a git
-repository, and creates the `.vsuite` directory, including a project config
+repository, and creates the `.vsuite` directory which includes a project config
 file.

 Finally, you can get started with actually creating markdown files using